Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/docs/STEP1_NEO4J.md

 Install and configure Neo4j
 =====

-## neo4j

-Install neo4j.
-(These instructions are adapted from [these instructions](https://neo4j.com/docs/operations-manual/current/installation/linux/debian/#debian-installation)).

 We will be installing neo4j community edition, neo4j graph data science, and APOC.
 If neo4j won't start and you don't know why, it could be due to incompatible versions of these 3 libraries, especially if your habit is to install latest stable version.
 I have specified versions in the steps below which have worked together for me.

+## neo4j, community edition

+These instructions are adapted from [these instructions](https://neo4j.com/docs/operations-manual/current/installation/linux/debian/#debian-installation).

 At the AWS console, go to your new instance, go to Security, click on the security group, go to Edit Inbound Rules, and add two new rules: both of type Custom TCP, Port range: 7474 for the first and 7687 for the second; for both, select 0.0.0.0/0 Source will change automatically to Anywhere-IPv4 (or you can be more selective for higher security)